jessenich/Scriptable/README.md

 Most APIs create a `Command` instance by starting a new process.
 However, you can also create a `Command` from an existing process via the `Command.TryAttachToProcess` API.

-### Standard IO
+### Streams and StdIn/Out/Error

 One of the main ways to interact with a process is via its [standard IO streams](https://en.wikipedia.org/wiki/Standard_streams) (in, out and error).
-By default, MedallionShell configures the process to enable these streams and captures standard error and standard output in the `Command`'s result.
+By default, Scriptable configures the process to enable these streams and captures standard error and standard output in the `Command`'s result.

 Additionally/alternatively, you can interact with these streams directly via the `Command.StandardInput`, `Command.StandardOutput`, and `Command.StandardError` properties.
 As with `Process`, these are `TextWriter`/`TextReader` objects that also expose the underlying `Stream`, giving you the option of writing/reading either text or raw bytes.